ASAP-CRN/asap-crn-learning-lab/docs/getting-started.md

 5. Click **Add Repository** to confirm and connect.

 Once connected, the repository will be **automatically cloned to your app environments**, allowing you to access tutorial notebooks and scripts directly from within JupyterLab or RStudio.

+---

+### When Should I Fork?

+- **Fork the repository** if you plan to modify notebooks, add content, or contribute improvements.
+- **Link the upstream repository** directly if you only need to explore or lightly edit notebooks without pushing changes.

+(See the [Working with GitHub](github-repo.md) page for details.)

 ## 6. Apps